hammadnoorahmed/Zomato-EDA-Case-Study/README.md

 # Zomato-EDA-Case-Study
-Use of python to expolre the data of restaurant chains acorss India for Zomato which is a food delivery service.
+Use of python to expolre the data of restaurant chains acorss India for Zomato which is a restaurant search platform where customers also come for rating places in cities.

-Objective:
+# Objective:
 To utilize exploratory data analysis (EDA) skills to understand customer preferences, dining trends, and competitive landscape in various regions of India, and to design an effective marketing campaign for a restaurant chain.